Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

 Please assess weather forecast before you embark.
-In late May-beginning of June, it is cold.
+In June/July, it is cold.
 It is wintertime in Brazil so you need to bring a good coat and a raincoat.
 You can always go shopping for the gaucho clothing and buy a poncho, during your stay.
 As a foreign competitor, you do not need to use the gaucho outfit to compete, but we can be your “personal stylists” if you want to.

 Meet the Horses:

 Well, as they say, the apple doesn’t fall far from the tree, and it was just by chance (or call it fate, who knows???) we discovered Boemia’s son, Bolicheiro.
 He was doing roping and was offered to us.
 Getting to ride and train him since last year was really a gift, and we could think of the younger verson of Boemia.
 She is now in foal to a famous La Invernada stallion, coming end of September!
 Not a promise anymore, for he finished the Marcha in Quaraí, but we can say he has the same good gaits as his mother, good pulse and plus, is a very calm horse, steady on the trail, even though he’s only 6!
 Other than Marcha, we went to a 30km ride last year and he did very well, completing in 8th.